Sharing is Caring!

 If you’d like to include the full license for legal reasons, you can do this: "Title of article or photo Brad Rowland (highlyuncivilized.com) Licensed under Creative Commons "Attribution 3.0" http://creativecommons.org/licenses/by/3.0/"

-The photos from these albums are also available under these terms.
+Where indicated in the comments, the photos from these albums are also available under these terms.